edge-cloud/www.edge-cloud.net/_posts/2015-08-04-sddc-sddc-architecture-basic-design-elements.md

 With the network containers for management applications we place each management application in a dedicated network container with an NSX Edge acting as firewall, load balancer, and gateway of that container.
 With the previously presented management applications this means that we have one container for VMware vRealize Automation, another one for vRealize Operations and a third one for vRealize LogInsight.

-These network container then connect to a &#8220;business network&#8221; on which end-user facing services &#8211; such as the vRealize Automation Web interface &#8211; are presented, as well as a &#8220;management network&#8221; via which infrastructure admins connect.
+These network container then connect to a "business network" on which end-user facing services &#8211; such as the vRealize Automation Web interface &#8211; are presented, as well as a "management network" via which infrastructure admins connect.
 Nevertheless components within each network container are protected against these two networks, which present two different trust zones, besides the network container as a third trust zone.

 <div id="attachment_1704" style="width: 370px" class="wp-caption aligncenter">
   <img src="/content/uploads/2015/08/Object_oriented_design_object-360x263.jpg" alt="Figure 4: Object-oriented design: Object" width="360" height="263" class="size-medium wp-image-1704" srcset="/content/uploads/2015/08/Object_oriented_design_object-360x263.jpg 360w, /content/uploads/2015/08/Object_oriented_design_object.jpg 510w" sizes="(max-width: 360px) 100vw, 360px" />